-It is important that you understand what the predictive dialer rules are to prevent any legal action being taken and for running optimal campaigns.
+It is important that you understand what the predictive dialer rules are to prevent any legal action being taken, as well as to ensure you run optimal campaigns.
 You also want to make sure you check with an attorney about the rules and legalities of your state and industry.

 We are going to provide an overview on predictive dialer rules for abandonment rates, concurrent call ratios, call recording, TCPA regulations, and the FTC’s (Federal Trade Commission) telemarketing hours and state calling regulations.

 Predictive Dialer Abandonment Rate Rules in Management

 Abandonment rates are probably the most critical issue to review when you are using a predictive dialer.
 You are not allowed to go over three percent (3%) on your abandonment rate for each individual campaign over a 30-day period, from the beginning of the campaign until 30 days later.
 After thirty days, the abandonment rate resets and then you are measured for another 30-day time period.
 You are able to go over the 3% for a day or even for a week, but by the end of that period you need to bring your abandonment rate down to three percent or less.